 More information on the Mechanical Engineering programme (BSc)

-Power and Environmental Engineering (MSc)
+Energy and Environmental Engineering (MSc)

-The master’s degree programme Power and Environmental Engineering imparts basic professional knowledge and skills.
+The master’s degree programme Energy and Environmental Engineering imparts basic professional knowledge and skills.
 More in-depth fundamentals are imparted in the modules Mathematics, Thermodynamics, Fluid Mechanics, Heat and Mass Transfer and Methods of Control Engineering.
 Aside from Heat and Mass Transfer, Energy and Waste Technology was also integrated into the curriculum as a compulsory subject that is specific to the master’s degree programme.
 Depending on the choice of subjects, this master’s programme gives students the opportunity to gain deeper knowledge in one of two specialisation subjects: Power Engineering or Environmental Engineering.

 Automotive Engineering (MSc)